bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/live-previewing-a-theme.md

 ## Serving a live preview

-Once Stencil CLI is installed and a theme is downloaded, a `.stencil` configuration file can be initialized for the theme and development can begin.
+Once Stencil CLI is installed and a theme is downloaded, a `.stencil` configuration file or `secrets.stencil.json` and `config.stencil.json` configuration files (if using Stencil V3.1 release or later) can be initialized for the theme and development can begin.

 Stencil CLI uses [Browsersync](https://github.com/bigcommerce/browser-sync) to serve up a live preview of a theme in development.
 When the preview is opened on multiple devices or browser windows, scroll, click, refresh and form actions are mirrored across the browser instances.

 The Browsersync preview is launched by executing the `stencil start` command in a terminal window.
-When `stencil start` is executed, Stencil CLI checks for the required `.stencil` configuration file, which contains the following information:
+When `stencil start` is executed, Stencil CLI checks for the required `.stencil` configuration file or `secrets.stencil.json` and `config.stencil.json` configuration files (if using Stencil V3.1 release or later), which contains the following information:
 * the store's URL
 * an API access token
 * a local port number